sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/proposal/new/newdissemination.md

 screenshot

-"Professors at dozens of universities around the world are getting excited about how they can leverage the Sage notebook in their teaching.
+``Professors at dozens of universities around the world are getting excited about how they can leverage the Sage notebook in their teaching.

-"With some colleagues in our University (Lyon, France) we have built a project around Sage for undergraduate students\ldots{} {\em And the University has decided to support this project.} Good news.
+``With some colleagues in our University (Lyon, France) we have built a project around Sage for undergraduate students\ldots{} {\em And the University has decided to support this project.} Good news.

-"Now we will be facing the problem to build a Sage configuration which will work for say 200 students at the same time (students will use the notebook), and prepare professors for Sage teaching.
-There are `some' technical problems to solve\ldots{}" (T. Dumont, the Sage mailing list.)
+``Now we will be facing the problem to build a Sage configuration which will work for say 200 students at the same time (students will use the notebook), and prepare professors for Sage teaching.
+There are `some' technical problems to solve\ldots{}'' (T. Dumont, the Sage mailing list.)

 Stein has been working fulltime during Fall 2009 funded by University of